vandong9/interview_VIPER/README.md

 Scene module follow VIPER layout architecture

+View <-> Presenter <-> Interacter <-> Worker (service)
+           ^
+           |
+           v
+           router

+ There is Router to handle routing between scene.
+Can build tree router There is scene class act as scene factory to hide the complex of generate scene follow the VIPER

 Mutliple theme: There are popular ways to handle
 - Each base control handle itself by listening the notification change theme to update
 - ViewController, View listen to notificaiton change theme to reload children view